 What if you could make awesome gluten free beer battered fish and chips in your own home?
 Forget fish Friday, it would be fish EVERY day for me!

 Making your own gluten free beer battered fish and chips recipe really isn’t that difficult to pull off.
 But getting the batter-mix recipe right so that it’s super light, bubbly and crisp definitely is.
-Fortunately I’ve done most of the hard graft for you!
+Fortunately I’ve done the hard part for you!

 So what’s the secret to a light, golden and crispy gluten free batter?
 Well of course, it’s not much of a secret (it’s in the name after all) but the first important ingredient is gluten free beer.

-We had run out of plain gluten free flour so we thought “well, this can’t be any worse” and we weren’t wrong.
+We had run out of plain gluten free plain flour so we thought “well, this can’t be any worse” and we weren’t wrong.
 It was so much better!
 It always, always, always results in a batter that has so much more rise and air into it – I think there’s a few more added raising agents in it.

 There’s a few other tips too I guess though.
 I use a massive balloon whisk to mix up my batter, again, getting the as much air into it as possible.
 Also, make sure you don’t open your beer too early and allow it to go flat (in or out of the mixture) for obvious reasons.